Hurdy-gurdy: Notable hurdy gurdy players

+Tobie Miller is a Canadian hurdy-gurdy player and early music specialist known for her work with the Baroque hurdy-gurdy.
+Trained at McGill University and the Schola Cantorum Basiliensis, she is the founder of Ensemble Danguy and has performed with ensembles such as Les Musiciens de Saint Julien, Miller is also active as an educator and has released acclaimed solo recordings, including transcriptions of Bach for the hurdy-gurdy.

 Regional types

 Regional types of hurdy-gurdies since the Renaissance can also be classified based on wheel size and the presence or absence (and type) of a buzzing bridge.
 The following description of various types uses this framework:

-Small wheel

 Small-wheeled (wheel diameter less than 14 cm, or about 5.5 inches) instruments are traditionally found in Central and Eastern Europe.
 They feature a broad keybox and the drone strings run within the keybox.
 Because of the small size of the wheel these instruments most commonly have three strings: one melody string, one tenor drone, and one bass drone.
 They sometimes have up to five strings.